Mate Sound the Pump...

 Portrait plaques

 Three pink lustre portrait plaques.
 The circular plaque titled 'GARIBALDI.' with an impressed mark, 'Dixon'.
-Left rectangular plaque titled 'SIR R.PEEL.BART.' with a 'Dixon Phillips & Co' anchor impressed mark.
-Lewis suggests this plaque dates from c1850 to commemorate Peel's death.
+Left rectangular plaque titled 'SIR R.PEEL.BART.' with a 'Dixon Phillips & Co' anchor mark.
+This plaque likely dates from 1850 to commemorate Peel's death.
 The third plaque, which is unmarked, is titled 'RICHARD COBDEN, M.P.'

 Back to top